SatoDevs/ButlerBot/README.md

 # ButlerBot
-Code for an autonomous floor cleaning robot
+Code for an autonomous floor cleaning robot using Raspberry Pi